 Most recently, with Penn Kemp he co-edited Poems in Response to Peril, an anthology of poems in support of Ukraine.
 Proceeds from the sale of this book will be donated to PEN Ukraine.
 See this site for details.
 His latest book, No Sleep ‘til Eden (Ginger Press) is an augmented reality multimedia collection of poems on the environment.
-His poems have appeared, or are forthcoming, in many journals, including The Fiddlehead, The Maynard, Barren Magazine, Bywords.ca, in the League of Canadian Poets' Poetry Pause, and as part of Brick Books' Brickyard spoken word video series.
-In 2018 he was a finalist in the International Songwriting Competition and he is a 2021 Best of the Net nominee for his poem, "The Limping Fox" and won the 2021 John Newlove award for his poem "Air Kiss".
+His poems have appeared, or are forthcoming, in many journals, including The Fiddlehead, Prairie Fire, The Maynard, Barren Magazine, Bywords.ca, in the League of Canadian Poets' Poetry Pause, and as part of Brick Books' Brickyard spoken word video series.
+In 2018 he was a finalist in the International Songwriting Competition.
+He is a 2021 Best of the Net nominee for his poem, "The Limping Fox" and won the 2021 John Newlove award for his poem "Air Kiss".
 His chapbook, How to Be Human, is forthcoming from Bywords.ca.

-He has given performances in industrial ruins. has read poems to earth worms, has written verse on snow with biodegradable food dye, and is in the process of composing a garbage opera—a series of songs, poems and noise collages on the topic of trash and pollution.
+He has given performances in industrial ruins. has read poems to earth worms, and has written verse on snow with biodegradable dye.
 As a side hustle he is a translator for an aerospace firm.
 He came within 8 years of a PhD in Classical Studies.

 With his wife Mary he is part of the folk duo Deep Blue Honey, where he makes sounds on guitars that haven’t been heard since the Cretaceous.
 His cat is thoroughly impossible.